Alaska Territorial Guard: Creation

-Thanks to Marston and Mogg's heroic effort, the ATG stood as a first line of defense for the terrain around the Lend-Lease route from America to the Soviet Union, against an attack by Japan and the Axis Powers.
-This vital lifeline allowed the US to supply its Russian ally with essential military aircraft.
-This lifeline had proven to be crucial to Russia's survival during Operation Barbarossa.
+Due to Marston and Mogg's effort, the ATG stood as a first line of defense for the terrain around the Lend-Lease route from America to the Soviet Union, against an attack by Japan and the Axis powers.
+This vital lifeline allowed the US to supply its ally with essential military aircraft.
+This lifeline proved to be crucial to the USSR's survival during Operation Barbarossa.

-Organization of the ATG
+Organization

 Authority

 The Alaska Territorial Guard was organized in June 1942 under the authority of the office of the territorial governor, Ernest Gruening, who served as Commander-In-Chief.
 All members took an oath to obey the Governor's orders.
-The governor was directly supported by the ATG Adjutant General, J. P. Williams.
-Headquarters was in the territorial capital, Juneau.
+The governor was directly supported by ATG Adjutant General, J. P. Williams.
+The force's headquarters was in the territorial capital of Juneau.

 Mission

 The mission of the ATG was to play a defensive role for the entire coast of Alaska.
-Offensive action was the responsibility of Commander-in-Chief, Pacific Ocean Areas, with North Pacific forces operating from large bases at Dutch Harbor, Cold Bay and Anchorage.
+Offensive action was the responsibility of the commander-in-chief of the Pacific Ocean Areas, with North Pacific forces operating from large bases at Dutch Harbor, Cold Bay and Anchorage.

-Explicit within the ATG mission was that of protecting the terrain around the American terminus of the Lend-Lease air route to Russia on which warplanes were flown from Great Falls, Montana to Whitehorse, Yukon Territory, Canada, then to Ladd Field, Alaska (now Fort Wainwright) and on to Nome.
-Soviet pilots flew the planes from there to the Russian Far East.
+Explicit within the ATG mission was protecting the terrain around the American terminus of the Lend-Lease air route to the Soviet Union, on which warplanes were flown from Great Falls, Montana to Whitehorse, Canada, then to Ladd Field, Alaska and on to Nome.
+Soviet pilots flew the planes from there to the Soviet Far East.